Published by Head of Zeus, October 2017.

 NORTH SEA: A VISUAL ANTHOLOGY

-James wrote the text for this book of photographs of the North Sea, published by Thames & Hudson in 2017.
+James wrote the text for The North Sea: A Visual Anthology, featuring photographs of the North Sea, those who sail on it and its surrounding coastline, published by Thames & Hudson in 2017.
 French (Textuel), Dutch (Hannibal Publishers) and German (Prestel Verlag) editions came out at the same time.

 James wrote the text for this survey of the life and career of British painter Graham Dean in 2016.